 01/01/2017 – 12/31/2017 = 0.40

-Check Out The 10 Best Out of 211 Florida Board of Nursing Approved RN (ADN) Programs for 2020
+Here are the 10 Best Florida Board of Registered Nursing Approved RN (ADN) Programs in Florida for 2020

 The Seminole State College of Florida is located in Altamonte Springs.
 The limited-access Associate in Science (A.S.) degree program here covers a wide range of topics designed to prepare you for your career as a registered nurse.
 Courses range from nutrition to medical terminology and more.
 The two-year program includes general education courses that you must pass in order to apply for the nursing program in your second year.